 Each share of our Class A common stock or our Class B common stock will entitle its holder to one vote.
-Immediately after this offering, our Class B stockholders will collectively hold approximately 44.8% of the total voting power of our common stock (or 43.5% if the underwriters exercise their over-allotment option in full), assuming an offering price of \$19 per share of Class A common stock, which is the midpoint of the price range set forth on the cover of this prospectus.
+Immediately after this offering, our Class B stockholders will collectively hold approximately 36.5% of the total voting power of our common stock (or 35.5% if the underwriters exercise their option to purchase additional shares in full).